denten-books/plain-text/0-intro.md

 and writing machines, which, in its many variations in the works of Ludwig Wittgenstein, ultimately leads to the articulation of the universal Turing machine.
-Located at the origins of modern computing, the Turing machine embodies many of the paradoxes that continue to shape our encounter digital text.
+Located at the origins of modern computing, the Turing machine embodies many of the paradoxes that continue to shape our encounter with digital text.
 At once a machine and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content.

 Once we see the book as a kind of a Turing machine, we are able to confront